-9. Publish Your Maintenance Page in WordPress
+9. Publish Your WordPress Maintenance Mode Page

 Once you’re happy with how everything looks, click the down arrow next to the green Save button in the top-right corner of your screen and click Publish.

-A lightbox popup will open telling you that your page has been published.
+A lightbox popup will open, telling you that your page has been published.